bityob/intro-docker/README.md

 Notes:

-- Same kerenl for all apps
+- Same kernel for all apps

 ---